snowformatics/gwastic_desktop/README.md

 ### Windows:

+> [!TIP]
-We recommend to install Anaconda and create an environment:
+> We recommend to install Anaconda and  for managing dependencies, it is often recommended to create a new environment for your project:
 1. Install Anaconda (https://www.anaconda.com/distribution/)

 2. `conda create --name gwastic_env python=3.9`